3DPM : Automated Particle Size Distribution Measurement using 3D Imaging

 New control and optimization possibilities for grinding, crushing, & agglomerating with 3DPM automated online particle size distribution measurement of bulk material on conveyor.
 3DPM is used on a range of materials including limestone, coke, iron ore pellets, and metal ores, and for product assessment and automatic control applications.

-Innovative Machine Vision (IMV) is a key partner in the development of 3DPM in conjunction with Swedish engineering firm MBV-Systems.
-Principal Scientist Matthew Thurley has worked closely with MBV-Systems since 2006 and has been integral in taking 3DPM from research to prototype to commercial product.
+Innovative Machine Vision (IMV) is a key partner in the development of 3DPM in conjunction with Swedish engineering firm Optimation (formally MBV-Systems).
+Principal Scientist Matthew Thurley has worked closely with Optimation since 2006 and has been integral in taking 3DPM from research to prototype to commercial product.

 Find out more in these customer examples and videos;

 - IGO's Nova mine in Western Australia uses 3DPM's size distribution as input to their model predictive controller for the SAG mill.

 - JFE Steel uses multiple 3DPM systems for blast furnace optimization

 - Fully automatic control of an agglomeration circuit